shchukin-alex/articles/GCD/2-QOS/QOS.md

 utility
 ```

-Ok now we know how to use QoS with the queues but there is more sophisticated cases with `DispatchWorkItem`.
-Using flags parameter on creation DispatchWorkItem we can define how QoS will be propagated to the task (or not).
+Ok now we know how to use QoS with the queues but there are more sophisticated cases with `DispatchWorkItem`.
+Using the flags parameter in the init we can define how QoS will be propagated to the task (or not).
 The first flag we consider called `inheritQoS` it means that the executed task will prefer to assign QoS from calling thread.

 ```swift
 utilityQueue.async {